-Geert Kersten, CEL-SCI's Chief Executive and Principal Financial Officer, evaluated the effectiveness of CEL-SCI's internal control over financial reporting as of September 30, 2019 based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission, or the COSO Framework.
+Under the supervision and with the participation of management, including CEL-SCI's Chief Executive and Principal Financial Officer, CEL-SCI evaluated the effectiveness of its internal control over financial reporting as of September 30, 2021 based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission, or the COSO Framework.
 Management's assessment included an evaluation of the design of CEL-SCI's internal control over financial reporting and testing of the operational effectiveness of those controls.
-Based on the evaluation of our controls and procedures as of September 30, 2019, our Chief Executive Officer and Chief Financial Officer concluded that as of such date, our disclosure controls and procedures were effective.
-The effectiveness of our internal control over financial reporting as of September 30, 2019 has been audited by BDO USA, LLP, an independent registered public accounting firm, as stated in its report which appears in this Annual Report on Form 10-K.
+CEL-SCI's Chief Executive and Financial Officer concluded that as of such date, CEL-SCI's internal controls over financial reporting were effective.